The CSRD currently administers mosquito control programs for the reduction of the nuisance effect of mosquitos in:

 As a result, the CSRD is cancelling the program which would have started in the spring.
 The mosquito control program in Scotch Creek was previously cancelled in 2020.
 However, following citizen complaints and discussion with BC Parks and the previous Chief and Council, the program was reinstated in 2021.

-Policy and the program
+Policy & the Program

 Mosquito control programs administered by the CSRD are developed and delivered to address the control of nuisance and annoyance factors associated with mosquito activity.
 The Regional District's mosquito program is not directed at controlling or addressing the health impact of mosquitoes, including in relation to the West Nile Virus.
 The Regional District will not be investigating, responding to or in any way addressing the potential health impact of mosquitoes as part of this program.